morgans3/NHS_Business_Intelligence_Platform/README.md

 ### Notes on Testing

 Step six of the deployment carries out automated test scripts to ensure that your platform is online and fully usable.
 It will go through a series of tests including logging in, using all of the endpoints to create/update/delete data (where appropriate), and ensuring the role based access & security is working correctly.
-If there are no errors in the previous steps and there are failed tests please consult the `cypress` folder for in-depth documentation.
+If there are no errors in the previous steps and there are failed tests please consult the `testing` folder for in-depth documentation.

 ## Terms of Use